aosses-tue/fluctuation-strength-TUe/README.md

-# fluctuation-strength-TUe
-Model of fluctuation strength
+# Model of fluctuation strength

 Model of fluctuation strength as used by [Osses, García, & Kohlrausch (2016)](http://dx.doi.org/10.1121/2.0000410).
 The model is contained in the script **FluctuationStrength_TUe.m**.
 A demo (**demo_osses2016a.m**) is provided to reproduce the figures in the paper.
 The sounds in WAV format are provided.